juanmnl/vs-mr-pink/README.md

 ## What Happened To Mr. Pink?

+Just try it! (and let me know what you think about it) 😅

 > “Do you know what this is?
 It's the world's smallest violin playing just for the waitresses.” 🎻

-**A minimalistic syntax theme named after the fictional character from Quentin Tarantino's film: Reservoir Dogs**
+**A minimalistic syntax themed around Mr. Pink, a fictional character from Quentin Tarantino's film: Reservoir Dogs**

 ![](https://raw.githubusercontent.com/juanmnl/vs-mr-pink/master/screenshots/main.png)

 - Minimal color palette
 - Subtle dark theme
 - Precision contrast
-- Readability
+- Code readability
-- Long term usage
+- All day usage

 Screenshot font: